leaviki90/AutomationExercise-Cypress/README.md

     *   Login with incorrect password

-    *   Logout functionality
+    *   Logout user

-    *   Register a user with an existing email
+    *   Register user with an existing email

 *   **Product and Cart Management Tests**: